Olympics: Canada women's team docked 6 points, stay alive – DW – 07/28/2024

 Canada's woes began after two members of New Zealand's support team spotted a drone flying over one of their training sessions ahead of their first Group A match — and notified police.

 Police then arrested Lombardi, the analyst with the Canadian team, and charged him with maintaining an unmanned aircraft over a prohibited area.
-Lombardi confessed and was handed an eight-month suspended sentence.
+Lombardi confessed and was handed an 8-month suspended sentence.

 FIFA quickly announced an investigation into the matter.